etinaude/python-sorting-algorithms/README.md

 # python-sorting-algorithms

-a series of algorithms in python please feel free to add and edit
+a series of algorithms in python please feel free to add and edit, I made this to improve and practice my programming and to learn new sorting techniques, and to have fun with esoteric sorts.

 ## These have been added: